xopxe/Toribio/README.md

 Toribio runs on Lua 5.1 or LuaJIT.
 Compatibility with Lua 5.2 is planned.
 The only external dependency is the [nixio](https://github.com/Neopallium/nixio) library.
-Aditionally, for automatically managing devices on file creation and removal the inotifywait program must be installed.
+Additionally, for automatically managing devices on file creation and removal the `inotifywait` program must be installed.

+## Tutorial

+A tutorial is available [here](https://github.com/xopxe/Toribio/blob/master/docs/1-Tutorial.md)

 ## Contents